Non-local resources for error correction in quantum LDPC codes: Introduction

 Recent research has demonstrated the potential to implement HGP codes in real quantum systems.
-For instance, the experimental advancement of neutral atom quantum computing using Rydberg interactions has shown significant promise \cite{saffman_quantum_2010,Levine2018,Browaeys2020}.
-There have been proposals to shuffle qubits for the implementation of non-local gates \cite{xu2024constant}.
-However, shuffling is a complex and time-consuming process that reduces the number of stabilizers that can be measured simultaneously, and also introduces errors during the process.
-There have been proposals of using dipole-dipole interactions between Rydberg states for performing long range gates \cite{pecorari2024high, poole2024architecture}.
-However, in the long-range, the strength of the van-der-Waals interaction decreases as \(1/r^6\), which strictly limits the achievable non-locality.
-Additionally, parallelization is restricted for these cases: when performing a coupling gate, anothor cannot be done within the Rydberg blockade radius \cite{morgado_quantum_2021}.
-The first issue constrains us from implementing long-range HGP codes, which offer very high encoding rate and fairly high distance.
+For instance, the experimental advancement of neutral atom quantum computing using Rydberg interactions has made rapid progress \cite{saffman_quantum_2010,Levine2018,Browaeys2020}.
+To enable non-local gates, several strategies are available.
+It has been experimentally demonstrated that distant qubits can be connected by physically shuttling the constituent atoms in the tweezer trap arrays \cite{xu2024constant}.
+However, shuttling is a complex and time-consuming process that reduces the number of stabilizers that can be measured simultaneously and also introduces errors during the process.
+There have also been proposals to perform long-range Rydberg gates with the atoms in place by targeting different Rydberg excitations according to inter-qubit spacing \cite{pecorari2025high, poole2025architecture}.
+However, because the strength of the van der Waals interaction decreases as \(1/r^6\), the range of the interaction is limited to $\lesssim 7$ lattice sites.
+Additionally, parallelization is restricted in these cases: when performing a coupling gate, no other coupling gates can be executed within the Rydberg blockade radius \cite{morgado_quantum_2021}.
+The first issue inhibits implementing long-range HGP codes, which offer a very high encoding rate and fairly high distance.
 The second issue hampers circuit parallelizability, increasing the overall QEC time and introducing several other errors.
+Finally, it has been proposed to use neutral atoms coupled to a cavity array to non-deterministically create Bell states which can then enable pair-wise non-local gates in a register \cite{ramette2022any}.